Michelle Mitcham MA, CCC-SLP, Co-Owner / Speech Language Pathologist

 Amber Humphrey OTR, MOT, Co-Owner / Occupational Therapist

 Hello everyone!
 My name is Amber Humphrey, OTR, MOT.
 I am one of the Co-Owners of Open Door Pediatric Therapy (ODPT) and an Occupational Therapist.
 I am married to my incredibly supportive and loving husband Cole and have one daughter, Brinley.
-I feel so blessed to have had the opportunity to create a one of a kind therapy clinic with my best friend Michelle.
+I feel so blessed to have had the opportunity to create a one of a kind therapy clinic with my best friend, Michelle.
 We decided that if we worked hard enough and dreamed really big we could make this place an exceptionally unique and remarkable place for families and therapists alike.
-I have always loved working with children, especially children with special needs, and opening this clinic with Michelle has been the best decision I have ever made.
+Opening this clinic with Michelle has been the best decision I have ever made.
 I graduated with my Master's in Occupational Therapy from the University of Texas Health Science Center in San Antonio.
 I went to undergraduate school at the University of Texas at San Antonio.
 Go Roadrunners!
-San Antonio has and always will be my home away from home.
 I have been practicing since 2011 as a pediatric occupational therapist.
 If there is one thing you should know about me it's that I absolutely love to learn.
-I never want to stop learning and growing as a therapist and as a person.
-I have taken many advanced level training courses to increase my knowledge base and to further help my patients in the most effective way possible.
-I love learning about neuro-based therapy methods, reflex integration, sensory integration, oral motor interventions, feeding therapy, and techniques to improve attention and emotional regulation.
-I have fallen in love with reflex integration therapeutic interventions which include the Masgutova Neurosensorimotor Reflex Integration Method (MNRI) and Brain and Sensory Foundations from Move Play Thrive.
-I incorporate intensive sensory integration techniques, Brain Gym, and Handwriting Without Tears into my therapy sessions.
 I had the unique experience of being a mother to a child with swallowing dysfunction, silent aspiration, and oral motor difficulties.
 It was challenging being a therapist and not having all of the tools to help my own daughter.
 During this difficult time in my life, I threw myself into getting as many certifications in oral motor and feeding therapy to better help my child and my patients.
 I walked away from this experience having a greater understanding of how parents feel when they come to us for therapy needs with their child.
-Getting the unique opportunity to sit on both sides of the fence was greatly rewarding.
 It has fundamentally changed how I approach therapy and my interactions with caregivers.
 I genuinely care about you and your child.
 We will get through this together as a team.
 I am here to help and I will do everything in my power to help you feel like your child's cheerleader, coach, and advocate!
 Open Door Pediatric Therapy has been a dream come true for me.
 I have never worked at a place where I feel this happy every single day.
 I love what I do.
 I love helping families.
 I love that I get to be a piece of the puzzle in these wonderful children's lives setting them on their journey to independence and happiness.
 I feel grateful every day that parents allow me the opportunity to work with their beautiful children.
 They make life worth living!

 Misti Christian, Speech Language Pathology Assistant